Matt5sean3/Click.jl/README.md

-# Click.jl
+# Click!
 Julia package to allow simpler interaction with graphics

 ## Warning
-This package is far from ready for prime time.
-Major API instability is a necessity at this stage.
+Large portions of this package still need testing so not everything is guaranteed to work.

 ## Image Maps
 The simplest application of this library is to create a click map for a static